 Greenville Utilities would like you to get the most from your energy dollars by taking advantage of our programs.
 For further information, just call the Energy Services Office at 252-551-1521.

-Energy Audit Program
+Energy Survey Program

-GUC offers free Energy Audits for residential and light commercial structures.
+GUC offers free Energy Surveys for residential and light commercial structures.
 One of our Energy Specialists will make a comprehensive on-site evaluation, checking for insulation, air sealing, heating and cooling systems, moisture-related issues, air quality, ducts, and other energy-related items.
 After careful analysis of your specific situation, the Specialist will suggest measures to reduce energy usage.
 You will be given a written follow-up report so that you can make informed decisions on energy improvements in your home.

 The GUC Energy Services office was one of the pioneers in the use of energy-efficient building diagnostics tools.
 We were one of the first groups in the state to use infrared thermography and blower door technology, which can pinpoint costly leaks in your home.
-These tools are used during the Energy Audit to help find ways to reduce your energy costs.
+These tools are used during the Energy Survey to help find ways to reduce your energy costs.

-Here's a video overview of an Energy Audit
+Here's a video overview of an Energy Audit:

 Greenville Utilities' E-300 award program for residential and light commercial structures sets the standard for energy efficiency in the community.
 To meet E-300 program requirements, builders or homeowners submit plans for evaluation by an Energy Specialist.
 Recommendations for overall “house-as-a-system” thermal design, insulation types and levels, heating, cooling, and ventilation systems and design, solar orientation, and other energy-saving features are made on the basis of a computerized load calculation.
 If the structure’s heat loss falls within the program’s acceptable levels, the house initially qualifies for the E-300 award.
 To verify installation of energy efficient features, the structure is carefully inspected at several stages of construction, and is issued a completion certificate when all requirements are completed.
-More information.
+Click here for more information.

 Specialists in our Energy Services Office are available for consultations at no charge.
 Customers may get advice on proper sizing of heating and cooling equipment, new construction, remodeling, and other energy-related matters.

 We bring our message to the public several times each year with our mobile displays.
-Look for us at trade shows and special events.
+Look for us trade shows and special events.
 Energy Specialists are always on hand to answer questions and distribute information.